-We constantly ask: Is there a better way?
-That’s how the IKEA home furnishings offer remains unique and how we try to make everyday life better for the many people.
+We constantly ask: is there a better way?
+That’s how the IKEA home furnishings offer remains unique and how we try to make an everyday life better for the many people.

 “To create a better everyday life for the many people”, this is the IKEA vision.
 Our business idea is “to offer a wide range of well designed, functional home furnishing products at prices so low that as many people as possible will be able to afford them”.

-We work hard to achieve quality at affordable prices for our customers through optimizing our entire value chain, by building long term supplier relationships, investing in highly automated production and producing large production and producing large volumes.
+We work hard to achieve quality at affordable prices for our customers through optimising our entire value chain, by building long-term supplier relationships, investing in highly automated production and producing large volumes.
 Our vision also goes beyond home furnishing.
 We want to create a better everyday for all people impacted by our business.

 The IKEA Concept starts with the idea of providing a range of home furnishing products that are affordable to the many people, not just the few.
 It is achieved by combining function, quality, design and value – always with sustainability in mind.

 The IKEA Concept exists in every part of our company, from design, sourcing, packing and distributing through to our business model.
 Our aim is to help more people live a better life at home.

 The IKEA name combines the initials of IKEA founder, Ingvar Kamprad, (IK) with the first letters from the names of the farm and village where he grew up – Elmtaryd and Agunnaryd (EA).
 The IKEA logo has hardly changed during the company’s history and the 1967 version remains a consistent symbol of the IKEA business.